Tgedin/SENTIMENTFLOW-API/README.md

 # SentimentFlow API

-A microservices-based sentiment analysis API built with FastAPI, MongoDB, and Redis.
+A microservices-based sentiment analysis API with cloud integration built with FastAPI, Docker, and AWS/Azure services.

 ## Project Purpose